Henry Clay Work: Civil War (1861–1865)

-In February 1865, Work set P. G. T. Beauregard's recent evacuation of Charleston to music; the product, "Ring the Bell, Watchman", reflected the successive toppling of Confederate cities during the war's final weeks.
-Robert E. Lee's surrender at Appomattox Court House on April 9 marked the Civil War's end; Work celebrated the triumph with a final wartime composition, "'Tis Finished!, or Sing Hallelujah", published in June.
+In February 1865, Work set P. G. T. Beauregard's evacuation of Charleston, South Carolina, to music; the result, "Ring the Bell, Watchman", reflected the successive toppling of Confederate cities during the war's final weeks.
+Robert E. Lee's surrender at Appomattox Court House on April 9 marked the Civil War's end; Work published one final war hymn in June, Tis Finished!, or Sing Hallelujah", that thankfully celebrates the end of fighting and calls upon listeners to "sing the vict'ry won".